 Golden Age of Propaganda

 Propaganda is nothing new.
-It’s always been a part of human society.
+It has always been a part of society.

 Everybody loves a good story and all good propaganda is essentially that—a story.
-There is a monster and a saviour.
-A group of people will be blamed for all your problems and there will be one person who can save you.
+There will be monsters and a saviour.
+A group of people will be blamed for all your troubles and there will be someone who can save you.

-In the past, this toxic story was spread through posters, speeches and simple films.
-In the modern world, however, we find propaganda online.
+In the past, this story was spread through posters, speeches, and films.
+Today, however, we find propaganda online.

 The internet has made our lives better in so many ways.
-Ironically, it’s now being used as a convenient tool for spreading misinformation.
-Facebook, Instagram, WhatsApp, blogs, discussion boards and newspaper sites are full of propaganda.
+Ironically, it is now being used as a tool for spreading misinformation.
+Facebook, Instagram, WhatsApp, blogs, discussion boards, and newspaper sites are full of propaganda.

-It’s time to expose the clever propaganda techniques that are being used against us in the modern world.
-You ready?
+As it gets tougher every day to tell fact from opinion, it’s time to expose the clever propaganda techniques that are being used against us.

 The art of propaganda lies in understanding the emotional ideas of the great masses.